laneboysrc/rc-light-controller/README.md

 - Programmable servo output designed to drive a steering wheel or a figures head
 - Programmable servo output for a 2-speed gearbox
-- Various customizable light patterns for a roof light bar
 - Automatic centre and end-point adjustment for all channels

 A detailed introduction and videos can be found at our blog: